qmk/qmk_firmware/Home.md

 For more details of the `keymaps` array, see [Keymap Overview](Keymap) page.

-## C macro functions for action code
+## C macros for action code

-Basic C macro functions is documented in the [Key Functions](Key-Functions) page.
+Basic "C macros" are documented in the [Key Functions](Key-Functions) page.

+> The keyboard [macros](Macros) are completely different concept from the C macros for action code.
+Please don't get confused.

 There are several new standardized support for common operations with new action codes as follows.